ShoubhikBhattacharya/STA304_Paper4a/README.md

   provide a broader context of the overall health and well-being of the people in Turkey.

-  The repository contains three folders: inputs, outputs, and scripts.
+  The repository contains three folders: inputs and scripts folders, the paper.rmd file and paper.pdf file (final paper)